 Here are a few options to keep your goals front and center:

 These ideas might sound silly, but changing financial habits can be hard.
-Having a reminder in plain site can help you make better choices when faced with a decision that might throw you off track.
+Having a reminder in plain sight can help you make better choices when faced with a decision that might throw you off track.

 The best goals take time to accomplish.
 You won’t reach your new year’s resolutions overnight.
 Create a system to measure your progress.
 Then set an appointment on your calendar to check in with yourself to see how well you’re doing.

 For savings goals, you might aim to reach a certain balance in your bank account.
 If you’re trying to cut down on going out to eat, make a chart and give yourself a gold star every day you eat at home.
-This tips reminds me of sinking funds, watch my video on what sinking funds are here.
+This tip reminds me of sinking funds, watch my video on what sinking funds are here.

 Sticking to a new year’s resolution can be challenging.
 To increase your chance of success, set realistic goals, break them down into small steps, and check-in with an accountability partner.
 And most importantly, don’t give up!